 You decide to shop around and see that some other book has the Broncos at -210.
 This means you’ll have to risk $210 for a shot at winning $100.
 Again, it doesn’t look like a huge difference on paper but this kind of thing adds up over the course of seasons and years.
 This is a direct increase in value with very little work on your part.

 You can probably see where this is going but let’s look at one more example for fun.
 We’re going to use the NFL again.
-This time, you want to place a futures bet on the winner of the Super Bowl.
-Let’s compare the odds from two different books:
+This time, you want to place a futures bet on the winner of the Super Bowl and you like the Patriots.

 This is a perfect example of why it’s so important to go line shopping.
-And just to let you know, that chart is showing actual data from Bovada and 5Dimes at the time of this writing.
+And just to let you know, that chart is showing actual data from two sportsbooks at the time of this writing.
 This is an actual bet that you could place right now if you really wanted to.
 Well, it was when I wrote this post anyways.